makeabilitylab/physcomp/arduino/led-blink3.md

 3. **Toggle Timestamp:** The *last time the LED was toggled* from `HIGH` to `LOW` or `LOW` to `HIGH`.
 4. **Current LED State:** The *current LED state* (either `HIGH` or `LOW`), which is toggled every blink interval.

-For `Blinker`, we are simply going to convert these four things into member variables.
+For the `Blinker` class, we are simply going to convert these four things into member variables:

 {% highlight C++ %}
 class Blinker{